 Observe Your New Space

+Another tip for downsizing is to consider what your new home can reasonably hold.
 It might be hard to figure out what you need and don’t need without a clear view of your new home.
 You can’t downsize on certain items without knowing the setup and size of your new place.
 Perhaps your new home is smaller, or it might be the same size, but you want to become a minimalist.

 Whatever the case is, observing your new space is vital.
 Because you went through a detailed walkthrough of your current home, you can compare and contrast both locations.
 Picture your current kitchen appliances inside your new house, and do the same with the bedrooms.
 From here, you can picture what works and what doesn’t.